8ta4/say/README.md

 ## Usage

 > How do I access recent transcriptions?
+(Planned)

-To access today's transcriptions, hit `⌘ + ;`.
+Just press `⌘ + ;`.
+This will open the latest transcription file.
+If a new transcription is done, `say` will serve it up as soon as it's ready.
+But `say` won't bug you with any more transcriptions after that.

 > What's the main source of latency?